Why is UT Arlington tobacco-free?

 Are all tobacco products banned at UT Arlington?

-Yes, the use of all tobacco products (including cigarettes, cigars, pipes, smokeless tobacco, and others) is prohibited at all times.
+Yes, the use of all tobacco products (including cigarettes, cigars, pipes, smokeless tobacco, electronic cigarettes, and other tobacco products) is prohibited at all times.

 Can I smoke anywhere outside?